 Lower division matches start from 8:30 (from 10:00 on days 13-15), second division (Juryo) matches from 15:00 and top division (Makuuchi) matches from 16:00.
 Ring entering ceremonies between divisions are also interesting to watch.
 The highest ranked wrestlers have their matches just before 18:00.
 On the last day of each tournament, the schedule is shifted forward by 30 minutes to accommodate the victory ceremony at the end.

 The stadium atmosphere improves with the arrival of more spectators as it gets later in the day when the most spectacular matches happen.
 Intervals between bouts also lengthen as they include longer preparation times and more pre-match action between the high-ranked wrestlers.
 We recommend spectators with limited time to be present at the stadium at least for the top division action between 15:30 and 18:00.

 For those visiting Japan between sumo tournaments, there are a few other ways to see sumo matches.
 They include exhibition tournaments that are held across the country in between official tournaments and occasional retirement ceremonies of prominent wrestlers.
 Retirement ceremonies usually include an exhibition contest, some light-hearted performances by wrestlers and a time-consuming hair cutting ritual to sever the top knot that is symbolic to an active wrestler.
 See the official website for a calendar.

 Outside the professional sumo world, there are some universities and high schools that maintain sumo clubs, some of which may be able to accommodate visits by tourists.
-Furthermore, there are occasional sumo performances or contests at some shrines and festivals.
+Furthermore, there are occasional sumo contests at some shrines and festivals.